 For more information visit the training section.

-Working overseas is one of the most interesting and challenging aspects for many DFAT employees.
+Working overseas is an interesting and challenging aspect of work in DFAT.
 The graduate training program aims to prepare officers for work in the agency, including overseas.
-After completing the program, graduates are eligible to apply for an overseas posting.
+After completing the program, graduates will work in placements in Canberra and be eligible to apply for an overseas posting.
 Graduates should expect to be in Canberra for several years before their first overseas posting, provided their performance merits posting consideration.
 While individual preferences will be taken into account, these will not necessarily be the determining factor in a posting decision.
 You will also be expected to serve in a variety of locations, including difficult and demanding ones.

 For more information visit our overseas service section